 That is the question we all must ask – who will carry the torch for future generations?
 Who will light the torch of nonviolence to illumine our community and our world?
 I believe that as we listen deeply and respectfully to each other, as we look around us, and as we search our own hearts, we will discover many torches are lit, and the light around us has grown brighter.

 A Letter from Santa Clara County Supervisor Dave Cortese,

 Co-Founder of Carry the Vision Community Nonviolence Conference

 Since we first began the Carry the Vision Community Nonviolence Conference in 2002, we have seen tremendous upheaval in our political, economic and social systems.
 We are feeling the effects in our families, our neighborhoods and the community at large.
-But we have made a difference too.
-In 2009, our county received worldwide recognition as a “Partner City” in the Parliament of Religions network because of our successes in bridging interfaith and community goals.
 Now, more than ever, we need to plan collectively for a future that nourishes and supports nonviolent action and promotes harmonious communities for all.

 I am so proud of the fact that Santa Clara County has been at the forefront of bringing people together from diverse geographic, faith, cultural, political backgrounds through these conferences, –– to develop and implement real plans to shift the tide of violence that is so prevalent in today’s world.
 I am especially proud of the young people who have participated over the years and who have declared their commitment to spreading the practices and principles of nonviolence they have learned from the teachings of legendary leaders such as Gandhi, Dr. Martin Luther King and Cesar Chavez within their own schools and affiliated organizations.
 Witnessing their resolve gives me hope for the future.